dolorina/classification-census-bureau/README.md

 ## Run code

-To run the code and train a mlp classifier to predict salary based on census data run:
+To train a mlp classifier to predict salary based on census data, run:

 ```
 python ml/train_model.py
 ```

-If you want to run the RESTful API run:
+If you want to run the RESTful API, run:

 ```
 uvicorn main:app --reload